emacsmirror/haskell-ts-mode/README.md

 # TODO

--   Support for M-x align, so that calling it will align all the 'equal' signs in a region.
+-   Support for M-x align, so that calling it will align all the '=' signs in a region.
 -   Imenu support for functions with multiple definitions.